rcsullivanii/a06/README.md

 ## Assignment Details
 Write a Go program to solve the Sleeping Barber problem.
 No need in the Go version to worry about hot-swapping code, but follow the other specs for the previous Elixir assignment (Assn.
 5)
 - Make each new customer a goroutine
-- Make a goroutine for the waiting room
+- Make the waiting room a goroutine
 - Make the receptionist a goroutine
   - The receptionist greets each arriving customer
   - If there is room to wait, the receptionist sends the customer to the waiting room; if no room, the customer is turned away.